Gawain: Children and relationships

-Gawain also often appears as intimately associated with a supernatural female figure from the Otherworld or the Fairyland.
-The hero of Le Bel Inconnu is the progeny of Gawain and a fairy called Blanc(h)emal, and Gawain is himself rescued by the fay Lorie in The Marvels of Rigomer (Les Merveilles de Rigomer).
+In addition, Gawain often appears to be intimately associated with a supernatural female figure from the Otherworld or the Fairyland.
+The hero of Le Bel Inconnu is the offspring of Gawain and a fairy named Blanc(h)emal, and Gawain is himself rescued by the fairy Lorie in the romance The Marvels of Rigomer (Les Merveilles de Rigomer).
 The mother of Gawain's son in Wigalois is known as Florie, likely another version of Lorie from Rigomer; she also appears as Floree, daughter of King Alain of Escavalon, in the Livre d'Artus.
-The Italian romance La Pulzella Gaia has Gawain fight and defeat a giant serpent that turns out to be just a form of fairy princess, the daughter of Morgan le Fay (Fata Morgana) who then becomes his secret lover; their relationship, once revealed, makes both of them into enemies of Guinevere (who is jealous of Gawain after having been spurned), Arthur, and Morgan all at once.
+The Italian romance La Pulzella Gaia depicts Gawain fighting and defeating a giant serpent that turns out to be a form of fairy princess, the daughter of Morgan le Fay (Fata Morgana), who then becomes his secret lover.
+Their relationship, once revealed, causes both of them to become enemies of three people – Guinevere (who is jealous of Gawain after being spurned), Arthur, and Morgan.